robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-happiness-lessons-from-a-new-science.markdown

 At this point in the text, Layard writes at length about utilitarianism.
 His analysis is aimed at a popular audience and will not be of much use to anyone who has taken an ethics course or read a few articles on Wikipedia.
 However, Layard does mention two books that argue against utilitarianism, *Utilitarianism and Beyond* and *Utilitarianism: For and Against*.
 This sort of information is very useful to utilitarians, as reading these will help correct for confirmation bias.

-# Can we tame the rate race?
+# Can we tame the rat race?

 For example, in 1996 the Eurobarometer survey asked employed people in each country whether in the last five years there had been a significant increase in the stress involved with your job.
 Nearly 50% said it increased, while 10% said it diminished. (pg.
 158)